 Projects will fall into one or more of four main categories – Policy, Standards and Education, Community Engagement, and Stewardship and Long-term Sustainability – and will produce results that are replicable by or applicable to other conservation organizations in the state.
 The Conservation Excellence program does not fund efforts to initiate or renew an open space tax, organizational strategic planning or capacity building for a land trust or open space program, land acquisitions, construction of recreational amenities, or restoration of land, riparian areas, or infrastructure.
 Each grant request is limited to $100,000.

 Who Can Apply

-Non-profit land-conservation organizations, municipalities, counties, Colorado Parks and Wildlife, and political subdivisions of the State of Colorado that includes in its mission the identification, acquisition, or management of open space and natural areas are eligible for this grant program.
+Non-profit land-conservation organizations, municipalities, counties, Colorado Parks and Wildlife, and political subdivisions of the State of Colorado that include in their mission the identification, acquisition, or management of open space and natural areas are eligible for this grant program.

 How To Apply